 37. The progress made on gender issues26 has not generally captured their specificity in pastoral development.
 A particular example is ownership of the means of production.
 The legal exclusion of women from owning land in many countries feeds a belief that women also struggle to own livestock in pastoral societies.
-But in many pastoral societies there are no restrictions on women's ownership of livestock, even amongst those described as most 'traditional' such as the Peul Wodaabe in Africa-therefore restrictions, when present, cannot be explained from pastoralism as such.
-A deeper analysis of gender issues within pastoralism is much needed, in particular to circumvent beliefs that women have a net 'benefit' from sedentarisation by gaining access to services, when in fact there are important trade offs, as services are often poor, but by settling women lose access to the bulk of the herd.
-This has significant costs both in terms of women's social status as pastoralists, and with regard to their control over milk, for children and marketing (Ridgewell and Flintan 2007; Sadler et al 2009; Kristjanson et al 2010).
+But in many such societies there are no restrictions on women's ownership of livestock, even amongst those described as most 'traditional' such as the Peul Wodaabe in Africa.
+Therefore, a deeper analysis of gender issues within pastoralism is much needed, in particular to circumvent beliefs that women have a net 'benefit' from sedentarisation by gaining access to services when in fact there are important trade-offs as services are often poor and, by settling, women lose access to the bulk of the herd.
+This has significant costs both in terms of their social status as pastoralists and with regard to their control over milk, for children and marketing (Ridgewell and Flintan 2007; Sadler et al 2009; Kristjanson et al 2010).